KxSystems/docs/docs/kb/logging.md

 ```

 The system command `\l` can be used to roll the log file.
-The current log file will be renamed with the `qdb` extension and a new log file will be created.
+The current log file is renamed with the `qdb` extension and a new log file is created.

 ```q
 q)\l